s0up4200/ptparchiver-go/README.md

 - `watchDir`: Directory to save .torrent files to (required for watchDir containers)
 - `startPaused`: Add torrents in a stopped/paused state (optional, works with all clients)
 - `addPaused`: Alias for startPaused for backward compatibility

-Note: The `category`, `tags`, and `maxStalled` settings are only used with qBittorrent, rTorrent, and Deluge containers (except `tags` which is qBittorrent only).
-They have no effect when using watchdir mode, but setting them won't cause any issues.

 You must specify either `client` for qBittorrent/rTorrent/Deluge or `watchDir` for watch directory mode.
 The two modes cannot be used together in the same container.